remarcmij/JavaScript-1/week3/README.md

 ## Homework

 - Correct and refactor the week 1 homework of one student
+- Make sure everyone has VSCode correctly set up and configured
-- Add autoformat on save to VSCode settings
+- Add `"editor.formatOnType": true,` to VSCode user settings

 ## Scope